cms-DQM/dqmsquare_mirror/README.md

 For the creation of RPM:
 * rpm-build

-#### Docker, k8s, Python 3.6
+#### Docker image on kubernetes, Python 3.9

-We are using the cmsweb k8s cluster to host our pods:
+We are using the CMSWEB kubernetes clusters to host our Docker container, which runs:
-- server
+- the web server and
-- two grabbers
+- the two grabbers.

-They are packed into a single Docker image.

-The server is available to world-wide-web through the cmsweb frontend proxy.
-The grabber is also connected to P5 through the cmsweb frontend proxy.
+The server is available to the Internet through the CMSWEB's frontend proxy.
+The grabber is also connected to P5 through the CMSWEB frontend proxy.
-Cmsweb frontend requires by default authentication using a CERN grid certificate, so we are using one provided by cmsweb team to k8 cluster.
+CMSWEB frontend requires by default authentication using a CERN grid certificate, so we are using one provided by CMSWEB team to k8 cluster.
 The connection at P5 to DQM^2 is closed without authentication cookie defined in DQM^2 backend (`fff_web.py`).
 Environment variable values are attached to the k8s cluster using an Opaque Secret defined in the `k8_secret.yaml` file.
 To store `log` and `tmp`, we mount CephFS.
 The claim for CephFS is defined in `k8_claim_testbed.yaml` for the testbed cluster.
 In production and preproduction cluster, the CephFS volume is created by the cmsweb team.